md-Shahruk/The-Final-Attempt/Week_01/document.md

 function first() {
     console.log(aaa); // output: 1, because function look for variables where they are defined, not where they are called.
-}
+    // functions run in the order they're called, not in the order they're defined }

 second();